Copubah/Copubah/README.md

 > **AWS Community Builder — Cloud Operations**
 >
-> I Contribute to the AWS community through articles, architecture walkthroughs, and sharing real-world patterns for building on AWS.
+> I contribute to the AWS community through articles, architecture walkthroughs, and sharing real-world patterns for building on AWS.

 ---